ClementRivaille/orchestre-js/README.md

 orchestra.start();
 ```

 This won't play any sound yet.
-But it will initialize a metronome, that will set the beginning of the music, and count each beat based on the BPM.
+But it will initiate a metronome, that will set the beginning of the music, and count each beat based on the BPM.

 If you want to start with some tracks immediately, you can call `start` with an array of player names as parameter.